 it is hard to identify the policy that has to be updated.

-The chief strength of binding by names is that once the policies are
+The chief strength of binding by reference is that once the policies are

 bound to the data, the same policies continue to be applied regardless

 of PDEP configuration or state.
 These policies may change their rules